Add branching logic to Zaps with Paths

 5. (Optional) Add more path branches

 You can add up to 10 path branches within the same path group.
-Path branches all run at once as long as their rules are satisfied.
-They do not run sequentially or separately.
+Path branches run sequentially (left to right) as long as their rules are satisfied.

 This Zap’s Paths step contains 3 path branches: